 Get Tips On Mistakes to Avoid and Questions to Expect

-It can be tough to prepare for a job interview, in any field.
-Often it can feel like there’s no sure-fire way to prepare for an interview since you never fully know what you’ll be asked.
-But there are certain things you can expect to be asked in a media interview.
+It can be tough to prepare for a job interview in any field.
+It can often feel as though there’s no sure-fire way to prepare since you never fully know what you’ll be asked.
+But there are certain questions you can expect to be asked in a media interview.
 Get information here about what you can do to prepare for media interviews.

 Interview Mistakes to Avoid

-Aside from making sure you look professional and you are on time -- two things you must do -- you want to make sure you’ve studied the right topics to ensure the interviewer doesn’t stump you on any questions.
-Although you shouldn’t think of an interview as an antagonistic situation -- most interviewers aren’t trying to test you or catch you off-guard -- you don’t want to draw a blank when you’re asked a question.
-For this reason, you should study up on a few things, and come up with answers to potential questions, before the big day.
+Aside from making sure you look professional and you are on time — two things you must do — you want to make sure you’ve studied the right topics to ensure the interviewer doesn’t stump you on any questions.
+Although you shouldn’t think of an interview as an antagonistic situation — most interviewers aren’t trying to test you or catch you off-guard — you don’t want to draw a blank when you’re asked a question.
+That's why you should study up on a few things, and come up with answers to potential questions, before the big day.

 Questions You Can Expect

 One of the biggest pet peeves you will hear editors and hiring managers complain about when it comes to interviewing, is talking to candidates who don’t know their company or their publication.
 This doesn’t mean if you’re interviewing at an imprint of Random House you need to know the history of the publisher.
 However, if you’re interviewing at, say, Knopf (a literary imprint at Random House), you should know some background on the division.
 What kinds of books does Knopf publish?
 Who are its authors?